 Blocked drains are the bane of any home existence.
 There really is not much more frustrating than not being able to use your sinks because something’s clogging it up.
 And while you can try to plunge your way through it, sometimes the best solutions are also pretty simple.
 Here are three home remedies for unclogging your drains.
-They may not work, depending on the nature of the clog, but they’re all a cheap alternative before you call a plumber, and most use items you’ll already have in the home.
+They may not work, depending on the nature of the clog, but they’re all a cheap alternative before you call a plumber in Toronto, and most use items you’ll already have in the home.

 Pepsi, Coca-Cola or Equivalent

 We’ve all probably heard those rumours that Coke and Pepsi can disintegrate things if left alone for awhile, that it corrodes and destroys things besides our stomach linings and tooth enamel.
 Well, it turns out these are right, at least when it comes to clogged drains.
 Pouring some of your favourite cola down a drain actually breaks apart some things that can clog our drains, which is actually pretty cool.
 The trick is to get some room temperature cola, at least one litre, and pour it down the drain.
 Let it stand for a couple of hours and then rinse it down with some boiling hot water.
 A combination of fizziness and high acidity can actually break clogs apart and get your drain working again.